 The cost of higher education is of concern to many students and their parents.
-At St. Lawrence, over 80% of students received some form of financial assistance for the 2009-2010 academic year; the University spends more than $39 million on student aid annually.
-This Web page is designed to answer many of the most commonly asked questions about costs, financial aid, and scholarships.
+At St. Lawrence, over 99% of students received some form of financial assistance for the 2018-2019 academic year; the University spends more than $74 million on student aid annually.
+This web page is designed to answer many of the most commonly asked questions about costs and financial aid.
 We want to be sure that you have all of the information you need to make an informed decision about applying to St. Lawrence, and, eventually, an informed enrollment choice.
 We advise you to get the answers to these questions from all of the schools you are considering.

-The comprehensive fee covers about 71% of the costs St. Lawrence incurs in providing each student with an education.
-Gifts from alumni, friends, corporations and foundations, and income from the University's $232,350,000+ endowment subsidize the cost of educating each student.
+The comprehensive fee covers about 68% of the costs St. Lawrence incurs in providing each student with an education.
+Gifts from alumni, friends, corporations and foundations, and income from the University's $290 million+ endowment subsidize the cost of educating each student.

 Q. How much does St. Lawrence cost?

-A. The comprehensive fee is $55,835 for 2012-13.
-The comprehensive fee (costs billed directly to each student account) includes: tuition $44,075; fees $325, room and board $11,435 [using the expense of a double room and the most common meal plan].
-Additional expenses include a $1,650 estimate for books, supplies, personal expenses and transportation.
+A. Please use this link to access the current cost at St. Lawrence.
 Room and board expenses can vary if a student elects a single room or an alternate meal plan.
 Indirect expenses vary widely from student to student depending on lifestyle.

 Q. How does the cost compare with other colleges?